praqma-test/docker-linkchecker/README.md

 _Use this option if your web project is NOT rendered into a container_

-change your terminal's present directory to the directory you want to keep your linkchecker report and run the following command:
+change your terminal's present working directory to the directory you want to keep your linkchecker report and run the following command:

 ```
 linux / Mac: